rostal/rostal.github.io/_posts/2024-08-05-What-is-Machine-Learning.md

 ## The variance-bias trade-off

-The bias-variance trade-off is a fundamental concept in machine learning that describes the balance between two sources of error that affect model performance: bias and variance.
+Still the bias-variance trade-off is a good place to start.
+It’s an important concept that describes the balance between two sources of error that affect model performance: bias and variance.
 Bias refers to the error introduced by simplifying assumptions made by the model, leading to systematic inaccuracies or underfitting.
 Variance, on the other hand, represents the model’s sensitivity to fluctuations in the training data, causing overfitting.

 <p style="text-align:center;">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9f/Bias_and_variance_contributing_to_total_error.svg/1920px-Bias_and_variance_contributing_to_total_error.svg.png" width="50%">